 - How to write an eﬀective cover letter and resume

 - How to complete an employment application that increases the chances of obtaining an interview.

 - Coaching from our Career Services Department on how to prepare for and shine through the interview process by showcasing the skills and experience relevant to your new field.

-Finally, students will gain confidence and eﬀectiveness with hands-on training about how to research companies and prospective positions online aiding to identify opportunities that meet their present and future goals.
+Finally, students will gain confidence and eﬀectiveness with in-person training about how to research companies and prospective positions online aiding to identify opportunities that meet their present and future goals.